timsun28/DataSciencePort/README.md

 ##### Description
 This ticket was made to analyze the data we received from our project owner.
 The data was given in a  txt file with no explanation of the structure.
-So we had to do our analyses the file by ourself and figure out the way the file was dumped from their database.
+So we had to do  analysis of the file by ourself and figure out the way the file was dumped from their database.

 ##### Process